Leading Companies in Industrial Robotics

 ASEA Brown Boveri

 ASEA Brown Boveri, also known as ABB, operates internationally in over 100 countries.
 ASEA and BBC Brown Boveri Ltd. both came out of late 19th century Europe (Sweden, in 1883 and Switzerland in 1891, respectively).
 In the 1960s and 1970s, they pioneered the first industrial paint robot and the first industrial robot to be controlled by an electric microprocessor.
-Post-merger in 1987, ABB has since acquired a number of other companies and continues to dominate the industrial robotics scene.
+Post-merger in 1987, ABB has since acquired a number of other companies and continues to dominate the industrial robotics scene along with its manufacturing experts in Mexico.
 In 2009, the multinational split its robotic division into two groups: Automation and Motion, and Discrete Low Voltage Products.
 The company reported a revenue of $6.9 billion USD in 2017 and has continued to make a name for itself in many key markets for smart productions, including material that needed Services for Foam Gasket, automotive parts, consumer electronics, food, and beverage, amongst others

 B+M Surface Systems GmbH